-These crispy Philly Cheesesteak Egg Rolls are loaded with tender beef, onions, and peppers, rolled up and fried golden, then dipped into the star of the show: a creamy, dreamy homemade beer cheese sauce.
+These crispy Philly Cheesesteak Egg Rolls are loaded with tender beef, onions, and peppers, rolled up and cooked golden, then dunked in a creamy, dreamy homemade beer cheese dipping sauce.
 They’re fun, easy, and guaranteed to disappear at parties, game days, or whenever snack cravings hit!

 Let's get started!